m3huul/DSA_Practice/Notes/CS50/1 - Rough Notes/Internet.md

 This is a url is really an address to a servers folder, which we can use to request whatever the servers root contains as the example ends at **../**, furthermore we can use **../folderName/fileName** to access files and folders.

 In the example:
-- HTTPS - Is the protocol used while exposing the
+- HTTPS - Is the protocol used to expose the data.
+There are other protocols we can use such as HTTP, etc.
+- www - This is the host